frawleyskid/nothingradical.blog/content/posts/navigating-generational-rifts/index.md

 Does the fact that I'm thinking about this now inoculate me against it actually happening to me when I'm older?
-Or is failing to adapt to cultural shifts as you age just part of the human condition?
+Or is failing to adapt to cultural shifts as you age just part of being human?